dscorbett/duployan-font/notes/en-Dupl-x-pernin.md

 be about 40 degrees.
 An exception is made when _k, g,_ precede or follow _r, l,_
 when they are written at a slant of 75 degrees. (p.
 4)

-the circles are traced to the _left_ of the down srokes, at the _beginning, middle_ and _end_ of words, except when preceded by a vertical and followed by a right oblique, as in the word _pack,_ 𛰂𛱁𛰅.
+the circles are traced to the _left_ of the down strokes, at the _beginning, middle_ and _end_ of words, except when preceded by a vertical and followed by a right oblique, as in the word _pack,_ 𛰂𛱁𛰅.
 Circles are always traced _outside_ of angles. (p.
 9)